 LendingTree is compensated by companies on this site and this compensation may impact how and where offers appears on this site (such as the order).
 LendingTree does not include all lenders, savings products, or loan options available in the marketplace.

 Chase announces its new bonus categories every quarter, so it’s tough to predict which categories we’ll see each time.
-However, past Chase calendars provide hints, as Chase tends to repeat categories throughout the years.
+However, looking at a past Chase freedom rewards calendar can provide hints, as Chase tends to repeat categories throughout the years.
 For example, grocery stores, gas stations and PayPal were included in each of the past three years.

 Quarter | 2024 categories | 2023 categories | 2022 categories |